-Cultural Resources: A cultural resource study, which included a literature search and an archaeological survey/inventory of the Project survey area, was completed on October 5 and 7, 2011.
-Twenty five previous cultural resources studies have been conducted in the vicinity of the Project area, including portions of the Area of Potential Effects (APE).
-No cultural resources have been previously recorded within the APE and none were identified within the APE during the pedestrian survey.
-The APE is considered to have a low sensitivity for the discovery of prehistoric, ethno historic, or historic cultural material, or subsurface deposits.
-Because of this, no additional cultural resources work for this Project is recommended.
+Cultural Resources: A cultural resource study, which included a literature search and an archaeological survey/inventory of the Project survey area, was completed on October 7, 2011, and again on June 23 and 24, 2015.
+Previous cultural resources studies have been conducted in the vicinity of the Project area, including portions of the Area of Potential Effects (APE).
+Two cultural resources have been recorded within the APE.
+Significant heritage resources are not present within the APE.
+Thus, the Project will not impact properties listed on or eligible to the National Register of Historic Places, nor will it impact historic resources that meet the criteria outline in Section 5024.1 of the California Public Resource Code or Section 29 of the TRPA Code of Ordinances.
+No historic properties will be affected in compliance with Advisory Council on Historic Preservation regulations (36 CFR part 800).
 However, in the event that cultural resources are discovered during Project implementation, Project personnel shall halt all activities in the immediate area and notify a qualified archaeologist to determine the appropriate course of action.

-Botanical Resources: Field surveys and assessments were conducted within the Project survey area for special status botanical species on September 26, 2011.
+Botanical Resources: Field surveys and assessments were conducted within the Project survey area for special status botanical species on September 27, 2011, and then again on June 26 and 29, 2015.
 The biological assessment surveys observed no federal or state-listed candidate, or proposed botanical species in the Project study area.
-However, there are recorded occurrences of special status species immediately adjacent to the Project areas.
-Suitable habitat conditions do exist within 0.5 miles of the Project area and include Tahoe yellow cress and marsh skullcap.
-A noxious weed survey was also conducted within the Project area: cheatgrass (Bromus tectorum).
-A Noxious Weed Mitigation/Eradication Protocol (Protocol) will be implemented by TE as part of the Project which will help decrease habitat vulnerability to or below pre-construction levels.
-The Protocol includes pre-construction elements, such as treating existing noxious weed populations identified in the Project area, as well as during- and post-construction elements.
-Additionally, TE will specify weed-free seed mix and require all construction equipment be certified steam cleaned prior to accessing the site.
+However, six recorded occurrence and/or USFS modeled habitat for special status species are located within the 0.5 miles of the Project area: four species have USFS modeled habitat within the Project boundary but were not observed (Botrychium sp., Lewisia kelloggi ssp. hutchisonii, and kelloggii, and Peltigera hydrothyria), one species that was also not observed but does have USFS modeled habitat within the 0.5 miles of the Project area (Arabis rectissima var. simulans), and one historical species occurrences within the 0.5 miles of the Project area (Carex limosa).
+A noxious weed survey was also conducted within the Project survey area on September 27, 2011, October 26, 2011, and then again on June 26 and 29, 2015.
+The survey identified two noxious weed species within the Project area: oxeye daisy (Chrysanthemum leucanthemum) and cheatgrass (Bromus tectorum).
+A Noxious Weed Mitigation/Eradication Protocol (Protocol) will be implemented by Transportation as part of the Project which will help decrease habitat vulnerability to or below pre-construction levels.
+The Protocol includes pre-construction elements, such as treating existing noxious weed populations identified in the Project area, as well as during and post-construction elements.
+Additionally, Transportation will specify weed-free seed mix and require all construction equipment be certified steam cleaned prior to accessing the site.

 Vegetation types found in and/or adjacent to the Project area are typical of those found in the Lake Tahoe Basin.
-The Project area is composed primarily of mixed conifer - fir alliance.
-The Project area also contains isolated pickets of jeffrey pine, upper montane mixed chaparral, and urban/developed.
+Dominant vegetation is primarily Jeffrey pine with a heavy urban influence.
+Meyers Creek, an intermittent stream, and its associated stream environment zone (SEZ) run along the eastern boundary and eventually connect to the Upper Truckee River to the north.
 An assessment of habitat types is described in depth in Appendix C.